varocketry/guitar-mastery-hub/public/lessons/lesson_013_walking_bass_lines.md

 ---

-## ðŸŽ¸ ADVANCED PATTERN: Walking on One Chord
+## 🎸 ADVANCED PATTERN: Walking on One Chord

 ### The "Static" Walk (Movement Without Changing Chords)